· 4 min read

 • Example: Surgery for early-stage colon cancer

-Life Extension:
+Life extension:

 • Goal: Shrink or control cancer, extend survival